-We require that all employees comply with our Code of Conduct and human rights policies.
+Barrick requires that all employees comply with our Code of Conduct and human rights policies.
 Additionally, as part of the application process, all employees are required to answer compulsory questions to confirm the candidate is willing to act consistently with Barrick's Code of Conduct and Human Rights Policies before applying for any role.
 Whilst answering "no" to any of these questions will not immediately eliminate any candidate, it will raise a flag with the recruiter for further investigation.

-Barrick takes a country-based approach to determining salary bands, compensation and benefits, and we ensure that our workers are paid above the minimum wage in the relevant countries or regions.
-We also ensure employees are given all government-mandated benefits and additional locally appropriate benefits, which can range from healthcare to interest-free loans.
+Barrick takes a country-based approach to determining salary bands, compensation and benefits, and Barrick ensures that its workers are paid above the minimum wage in the relevant countries or regions.
+Barrick also ensures employees are given all government-mandated benefits and additional locally appropriate benefits, which can range from healthcare to interest-free loans.

-As at 31 December 2022, 43% of Barrick's employees globally were covered by collective bargaining agreements.
+As at 31 December 2023, 51% of Barrick's employees globally were covered by collective bargaining agreements (an increase of 8% from FY22).